mgjeong/protocol-ezmq-go/README.md

 ```
 **Follow the instructions on the screen.**

-## ezMQ Usage guide [For micro-services]
+## ezmq Usage guide [For micro-services]
-1. The micro-service which wants to use ezMQ GO SDK has to import ezmq package:
+1. The micro-service which wants to use ezmq GO library has to import ezmq package:
     `import go/ezmq`
-2. Refer ezMQ sample applications to use ezMQ SDK APIs. **[~/EZMQ/go/samples]**
+2. Refer ezmq sample applications to use ezmq library APIs. **[~/EZMQ/go/samples]**

-## Generating godoc for ezMQ  SDK
+## Generating godoc for ezmq library
 1. Goto: **~/${GOPATH}/src/go/**
 2. Use following command to generate godoc: </br>
    $ godoc -html go/ezmq  > ezmq.html</br>
-     **Note:** godoc can be generated only after building and installing ezMQ.
+     **Note:** godoc can be generated only after building and installing ezmq.
 3. Open the ezmq.html in web browser. </br>
     **Note:** Refer [guide]( https://godoc.org/golang.org/x/tools/cmd/godoc) for trying more options.

-## Running static analyzer for ezMQ SDK
+## Running static analyzer for ezmq library
 1. Goto: **~/${GOPATH}/src/go/**
 2. Run the below command:</br>
    $ go tool vet -all .